 - Extra tours

-All prices listed below are per passenger and cover only the land-based portion of the trip, not flights.
+All prices listed below are per passenger and cover only the land-based portion of the trip.
+Flights are not included.

 Inca Trail FACTS

-The vast Inca’s Empire was connected by an extended Inca trail system.
-The Classic Inca Trail is the most popular trail in Peru.
-This is the only trail that has as final destination, Machu Picchu.
-There are several places from where it is possible to start the Inca Trail, but the most popular one is the Classic Inca Trail which consists of a hike of 4 Days and 3 Nights.
+The vast Inca Empire was connected by an extended Inca trail system.
+The original Inca Trail is the most popularly used trail in Peru.
+This is the only trail that has as the final destination, Machu Picchu.
+There are several places from where it is possible to start the Inca Trail, but the most popular one is the classic Inca Trail which consists of a 4 days and 3 nights hike with break.

-The Classic Inca Trail is located in Cusco, Peru.
+The classic Inca Trail begins in Cusco, Peru.
 If you would like to hike the Inca Trail, you will need to have permit because the Peruvian government only allows 500 people per day.
 The only way to get a permit is by hiring a registered tour operator or a travel agency working directly with a tour operator.
 All tour operators and travel agencies offer packages including the permit and other services.
-It is important to get book your Inca Trail with a travel agency or tour operator that is going to provide you the service that you are paying for.
+It is important to get your Inca Trail tour booked with a travel agency or tour operator that is going to provide you the service that you are paying for.

-Hiking the Inca Trail is an amazing experience wich you will never forgetin your life.
+Hiking the Inca Trail is an amazing experience that you will never forget.
 In order to be ready to hike the Inca Trail, you should acclimatize to the altitude of Cusco.
 Also, you should be in shape to really enjoy the trek.
 If you are not used to hike, the service of an extra porter should be hired to carry your personal belongings.